-- Detailed description of the property, including year of construction, furnishings, and any modernization work
+- A detailed and informative description of the property, including the year of construction, furnishings, and any modernization work

 - Map showing the location in the city or municipality

-- Details of amenities and the local area (schools, shops, transport links)
+- Details of amenities and the local area (schools, stores, transport links)

 - Survey map and floor plans